Duplicate, submitted URL not selected as canonical, HOW TO FIX?

 Duplicate URL by Google

 Duplicate content is content that has the same content on other pages.
-Duplicate content is a tricky matter, but when search engines crawl many URLs with similar content recently, Google says it does not matter.
+Duplicate content is tricky, but when search engines recently crawled many URLs with similar content, Google said it does not matter.
 Mueller of Google said

 "if you had the same content in textual form on your website where it’s clearly duplicate content then what would happen there is we would pick one of those versions to show in Google Search.